nhixuannt/nhixuannt/README.md

 ## 👋 Hi there, I'm Xuan Nhi!

 🎓 I'm a recent graduate in Management Information Systems (MIS) from UEH University.
 I am interested in working as an IT Business Analyst, where I can combine business knowledge with technology.
-I have 6 months of internship experience as a Business Analyst, with exposure to requirement analysis, documentation, testing, and working with stakeholders.
+I have 9 months experience as a Business Analyst, with exposure to requirement analysis, documentation, testing, and working with stakeholders.
 I am currently seeking a Fresher Business Analyst position to learn more, gain practical experience, and contribute to real projects.

 ## 🔧 Skills & Expertise